Debby Ryan: Personal life

 Ryan is a Christian.
 She is fluent in German.

 She dated Twenty One Pilots drummer Josh Dun from May 2013 to September 2014, and they resumed their relationship at an unknown date.
 They were married in Austin, Texas, on December 31, 2019.

 In March 2015, Ryan revealed that she had once been in an abusive relationship, though she described it as a professional relationship rather than a romantic one.
 She explained that "it was such emotional manipulation to the point where it became physical", and the experience inspired her to team up with Mary Kay and LoveisRespect for their "Don't Look Away" anti-domestic violence campaign.

 In April 2016, Ryan was arrested for driving under the influence.
 She was initially charged with felony DUI, which was later reduced to two misdemeanors, and was released after posting $100,000 bail.
 On June 30, she pleaded no contest to reckless driving and was sentenced to three years of probation, community service, and attending a DUI program.

 As of March 2023, Ryan and her husband live in Columbus, Ohio.
 On September 7, 2025, the couple announced via Instagram that they were expecting their first child.

-Artistry

-In a 2009 People interview, Ryan stated that her Suite Life co-star, Brenda Song, was her acting idol.
-In a March 2009 interview, she revealed that she also looked up to Meryl Streep, calling Streep "so profoundly thought-provoking and life-changing".
-She has said that her other role models include Anne Hathaway, Rachel McAdams and Tobey Maguire.
+They announced the birth of their daughter on December 13, 2025.